ItsAfjal-Developer/Neon-Cursor/README.md

 # **Neon Cursor**
 This Project is a **Glowing Neon-themed Intro Page** Showcasing my Name and Profession with an Animated Design.
-It features a **Neon Glow Effect** , Modern Fonts and a Stylish Cursor Animation to make the Portfolio Visually Attractive.
+It's features a **Neon Glow Effect** , Modern Fonts and a Stylish Cursor Animation to make the Portfolio Visually Attractive.

 ## ✨ Features